arcuru/eideticadb/docs/src/user_guide/concepts/entries_trees.md

 let new_entry_id = op.commit()?;
 ```

-When you commit an operation, EideticaDB:
+When you commit an operation, Eidetica:

 1. Creates a new Entry containing all changes
 2. Links it to the appropriate parent entries